sneakers-the-rat/surveillance-graphs/_sections/x_footnotes.md

 [^medicalalgos]: Medical algorithms are currently in a legal gray area in the US, and enforcement and coverage of FDA protections is patchy at best {% cite dolivaDosingDiscriminationRegulating2021 ordishAlgorithmsMedicalDevices2019 el-sayedMedicalAlgorithmsNeed2021 %}

-[^adsdontwork]: Arguably, the fact that ever more surveillance data needs to be gathered is a sign that ads *don't* work all that well, and some have made the case that targeted advertising is a bubble {% cite edelmanAdTechCould2020 %}
+[^adsdontwork]: Arguably, the fact that ever more surveillance data needs to be gathered is a sign that targeted ads **don't** work all that well, and some have made the case that targeted advertising is a bubble {% cite edelmanAdTechCould2020 %}

 [^downplaybackfires]: One way that downplaying the capability of these models by focusing on the question of sentience could backfire and create a shield against liability.